vevHack/AutoComplete/README.md

 # AutoComplete
 for input text auto complete with localhistory,

-And the auto complete use jquery-ui
+And the auto complete function use jquery-ui